braze-inc/braze-docs/_docs/_user_guide/engagement_tools/campaigns/testing_and_more/ab_testing_with_random_buckets.md

 ### Delivery

-You can compare results between a campaign sent with [scheduled][11], [action-based delivery][17] and [intelligent timing][12].
+you can compare results between a campaign sent with [scheduled][11], [action-based delivery][17] and [intelligent timing][12].

 ### Cadence

-You can test multiple messaging flows over a period of time.
-For instance, you can test two different onboarding cadences: one that sends two messages in the user's first two weeks, and one that sends three messages in the user's first two weeks.
-Or, when targeting lapsing users, you can test the effectiveness of sending two winback messages in a week, versus sending just one.
+you can test multiple messaging flows over a period of time. for instance, you can test two different onboarding cadences: one that sends two messages in the user's first two weeks, and one that sends three messages in the user's first two weeks. or, when targeting lapsing users, you can test the effectiveness of sending two winback messages in a week, versus sending just one.

 ### Messaging channels

 You can test the effectiveness of different message channel combinations.
 For instance, you can compare the impact of using just one email versus an email combined with a push.

-### Campaign Variant Percentages
+### Campaign variant percentages

 In a campaign, if a variant percentage is modified after initial creation, you will find that the users may be redistributed to other variants.